hjacquir/ddd-hexagonal-application-example/README.md

 ### Download Github archive remote file

-* Define in your .env configuration file the path to the directory that will store the downloaded archive files :
+* Define in your .env.local configuration file the path to the directory that will store the downloaded archive files :
   `LOCAL_DOWNLOADED_FILE_PATH`
-* Enter in your shell (`make shell`) and launch the command : `bin/console app:download 2014-02-01` with the date to fetch (e.g : 2012-02-02 here)
+* Enter in your shell (`make shell`) and launch the command : `bin/console app:download 2014-02-01 0 1` with the date to fetch (e.g : 2012-02-02 here)
-  to verbose all log message add the options : `-vvv` like `bin/console app:download 2014-02-01 -vvv`
+  to verbose all log message add the options : `-vvv` like `bin/console app:download 2014-02-01 0 1 -vvv`.
+Arguments (all are required):
+  * The date to fetch
+  * The time of the first file to download (between 0 and 23)
+  * The time of the last file to download (between 0 and 23)
 * The files are downloaded into the local folder and a message was sent to rabbitmq with the filename

 ### Extract downloaded file